siliangZ/csv_parser_server/README.md

 # TODO
 1. improve the log of server with log crate and env_logger crate
 2. support partial success.
 We could continue parse the csv if a error happens.
 It requires more understanding of the client.(They may not want that)
-3. improve error handling with clear message
+3. improve error handling with clear message and better code
-4. finish client_for_test
+4. finish client_for_test.
+Make the test more automatic